dagmawi77/Addis-Handyman/README.md

 To get started with the Adiss-Handyman project, follow these steps:

-1. Clone the repository: `git clone https://github.com/dagmawi77/adiss-handyman.git`
+1. Clone the repository: `git clone https://github.com/dagmawi77/Addis-Handyman.git`
-2. Navigate to the project directory: `cd adiss-handyman`
+2. Navigate to the project directory: `cd Addis-Handyman`
 3. Install dependencies: `npm install`

 ## Technologies